Nokeo08/standardsbot/README.md

 ```[39 Articles (or A) optional{of Religion (of R)} ##]```

 By now I will assume you understand my notation and can figure out how to call this one.
-The numbering matches WLC,WSC, etc.
+The numbering matches WLC, WSC, etc.

 #### Canons of Dort